irineu/eight-protocol/README.md

 The message transfered is distributed in two sections:
 ##### Header
-A Key/Value object to identify the message (parameter: transaction, id, token, type, etc...), you can set any object.
+A Key/Value object to identify the message (like: transaction, id, token, type, etc...) like an HTTP header.
+It will be transformed into a JSON.
 ##### Body
-Binary Data, you can pass anything here
+Binary Data, you can pass anything here (Strings, Serialized Objects, Images, Files, etc...) you can use the header do describe the content of the message.

 ## Quick Start